 AirDoctor mainly works in the USA but recently started selling its air purifiers in Europe and other parts of the world.

 AirDoctor 5000 Vs. Molekule Air Pro – Design Comparison

-This AirDoctor 5000 is perfect for big spaces with high ceilings, designed in a white perforated body.
+This AirDoctor 5000 is perfect for big spaces with high ceilings, designed with a white perforated body.
 Its dimensions are 16” (D) x 16” (D) x 29.75” (H), making it loud and clear that it is quite a large air cleaner.

-Also, the weight of the purifier is 33 lbs which is more than most of the other air purifiers.
-But AirDoctor 5000 comes with in-built handles and recessed wheels that make the machine portable.
+Also, the weight of the purifier is 33 lbs which are more than most of the other air purifiers.
+But AirDoctor 5000 comes with in-built handles and recessed wheels, making the machine portable.
 Lift it or push it.

 The machine has a 6ft long power cord that makes the machine plugin comfortable.

 Designed in a greyish-smooth finish exterior, this air purifier would be easily mistaken for a bolster.
 But, jokes apart, this machine is cylindrical in design with a vegan leather handle on the top.